simonjodet/cv/resume.md

 **Assignment:** Develop the standard web interface for the integration teams

-  * Manage alone the solution’s web portal development with the help of foreign subcontractors, validate the deliveries
-  * Maintain the in-house MVC framework
+  * Manage the solution’s web portal development with the help of foreign subcontractors, validate the deliveries and maintain the in-house MVC framework

 ### Junior web developer, Faculté des Sciences Bordeaux I – 2003-2005
 **Assignment:** Integrate college courses to put them online